zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-faq.md

 The runtime component of the hosting service is hosted inside an Azure Cloud Service.
 When an extension onboards, a publicly accessible endpoint is provided by the extension developer which will contain the contents that the hosting service should serve.
 For the hosting service to pick them up, it will look for a file called `config.json` that has a specific schema described below.

-The hosting service will upload the config file, look into it to figure out which zip files it needs to download.
-There can be multiple versions of the extension referenced in `config.json`.
-The hosting service will upload them and unpack them on the local disk.
-After it has successfully uploaded and expanded all versions of the extension referenced in `config.json`, it will write `config.json` to disk.
+The hosting service will download the config file, and look into it to figure out which zip files it needs to download.
+There can be multiple versions of the extension referenced in the `config.json` file.
+The hosting service will download them and unpack them on the local disk.
+After it has successfully downloaded and expanded all versions of the extension referenced in `config.json`, it will write `config.json` to disk.

-For performance reasons, once a version is uploaded, it will not be uploaded again.
+For performance reasons, once a version is downloaded, it will not be downloaded again.

 * * *